Vaishnavi-ambati/Flipkart-Review-Sentiment-Analysis/README.md

   6. Display the reviews with Comments text sentiment analyzer.

 •	A HTML page is created to take the input from user using Flask, HTML and CSS.

-•	MongoDB is used for storing data.
+•	MySQL is used for storing data.

 •	For web scraping Python is used.

 •	To perform Sentiment Analysis NLTK Analyzer is used.

 •	Deployment is done using Heroku